GTreeSoftware/GTree/Windows/README.md

 #### Make portable software
 Put 3rd libraries dll files in executable directory.
 Ensure you have put directory 'platforms' (include qwindows.dll et al) in.
 'Platforms' directory places in Your_QT_PATH/msvc2017_64/plugins/platforms.
 You can just run GTree.exe

+Ensure you have install "Microsoft VC++ redistribution 2017 x64" and GPU driver in new computer